tosdr/tosback-versions/Zendesk/Privacy Policy.md

 If you have questions regarding this Policy or about the Zendesk Group’s privacy practices, please contact us by email at [privacy@zendesk.com](mailto:privacy@zendesk.com), or at:

 Zendesk, Inc.
-Attn: Hasani Caraway, General Counsel & Chief Privacy Officer
+Attn: Jason Robman, Associate General Counsel
-1019 Market Street
+989 Market Street
 San Francisco, CA 94103, United States

 14\.
 Changes To This Policy